Chihuahua (long coat)

 Photos displayed courtesy of Monica Giordano, Chihuahua Palace, Quebec

 The Chihuahua is the smallest dog in the world, and the breed standard specifies a weight rather than height.
 Dogs should be absolutely no more than 6 pounds (2.7 kg).
 The preferred weight ranges from 2 to 4 pounds (1-2 kg).
-The short, smooth coat may be any solid colour, marked (a solid colour with markings of another solid colour) or splashed (irregular patches of solid colour on white or white on a solid colour).
+The soft, flat or wavy coat may be any solid colour, marked (a solid colour with markings of another solid colour) or splashed (irregular patches of solid colour on white or white on a solid colour).
 Ears are fringed and there is feathering on feet and legs.
 The Long-Coat Chihuahua’s tail resembles a plume.

 It is believed that the Long-Coat variety was developed entirely in the United States by crossing the Short-Coated Chihuahua with the Papillon and the Pomeranian.
-Because of his size, the Long-haired Chihuahua requires protection from cold winter weather and extremes of heat.
+Because of his size, the Long-Coat Chihuahua requires protection from cold winter weather and extremes of heat.
 He loves to sunbathe and may overdo it!

 The breed standard notes that the Chihuahua has a “saucy” expression, and his bright eyes, dainty lines, and perky appearance endear him to many.
 He does best if socialized early and is definitely an indoor dog.

 Small children must be very careful when handling him as his tiny size makes him susceptible to injury during rough play.
 The Chihuahua has also been known to hurt himself when jumping from the back of a couch to the floor or leaping out of his owner’s arms to the floor.
 Remember his size!